 - Estimate the potential legal costs and management time costs of defending an employment tribunal claim (as opposed to reaching an early settlement)

 - Consider if the individual would actually pursue bringing an Employment Tribunal claim

 - Consider if there would be any reputational damage for the Company if they allowed an employment tribunal claim to proceed

 - Consider if there are any non-monetary solutions that the Company could offer the individual to prevent a tribunal claim

-Once you have made a decision about whether to engage in pre-conciliation or not, contact Acas.
-If the Company is willing to engage in conciliation you can discuss with Acas the next steps in the process.
+Once you’ve made a decision about whether to engage in pre-conciliation or not, contact ACAS.
+If the Company is willing to engage in conciliation you can discuss with ACAS the next steps in the process.

 Other Important Points

 If the individual is still employed by the company, you should avoid any potential claims of victimisation by not penalising the employee in any way.
-If the individual is an ex-employee you should also avoid any further claims by not penalising them in any way – e.g. by refusing to provide a reference, or providing a bad reference because they have contacted Acas.
+If the individual is an ex-employee you should also avoid any further claims by not penalising them in any way – e.g. by refusing to provide a reference, or providing a bad reference because they’ve contacted ACAS.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.